 Step 1: Buying Touch-up Paint

-Another question that get a lot is “How do I know what color to order?”
-The car paint color code can be found inside of your car.
-The location of the label vary depending on the make and model of your car.
+Another question that gets a lot is “How do I know what color to order?”
+The car paint color code can be found inside your car.
+The location of the label varies depending on the make and model of your car.
 Sometimes, it is hard to find.
 Start by looking in the places like side of the door jamb, glove box, trunk, or under the hood.

 Step 2: Personal Safety